Public Art Program

 CMLC’s 'Art in the Public Realm' program brings permanent installations of major works of art to East Village public spaces, as well as a revolving installation of temporary curated artwork by local artists along RiverWalk.

 Calgary artist Ron Moppett’s richly coloured mosaic wall has transformed Riverfront Lane – East Village’s first pedestrian-only street – into an outdoor art gallery.
-Rest on one of the benches and lose yourself in the five vast panels that depict the genesis of the area.
+Rest on one of the benches and lose yourself in the five vast panels of the SAMEWAYBETTER/READER, which depicts the genesis of the area.

 Julian Opie’s computerized pop art features LED-animated figures continuously strolling through mini street scenes.
 East Village’s first permanent public art installation, Promenade reflects the endless flow of the Bow River it overlooks and the continuous movement of life through East Village.